We can perform the entire dental implant procedure in our office.

 Previously, too little bone would prevent people from having implants placed.
 Now, we have better bone grafting techniques to augment insufficient bone due to gum disease or missing teeth.

-Research estimates that 25 percent of bone loss occurs in the first year and continues on.
-Implants act as natural teeth in maintaining jawbone.
+Research estimates that 25 percent of bone loss occurs in the first year and continues.
+Implants act as natural teeth in maintaining jawbone structure.

 Your Initial Consultation

-Your first appointment will consist of several parts, including:
+Your first appointment will consist of several steps, including: